-As the data is encrypted, you are protected while using a public Wi-Fi.
-And the best thing is you don’t have to invest on any extra devices or change your ISP.
+As the data is encrypted, you are protected while using public Wi-Fi.
+And the best thing is you don’t have to invest in any extra devices or change your ISP.
 Everything would happen online, and you can have the services up and run, within minutes.
 And it’s entirely legal, in most of the countries.

 But it slows down your internet speed at times.
 Although not noticeable during browsing, it can affect the streaming services or download of heavy files.

 There is an increase in the Australian internet users going for a VPN service as the mandatory metadata retention law kicks in.

 This law requires the ISPs and the telecommunication companies, to collect and keep the communication data of its customers.
 Metadata is the background technical information of the communication, and it involves both the sender and the receiver.
 According to the law, companies should keep six different types of metadata related to a communication, for the next two years.
 The data included are: